Access Arrangements

 Can I book an extended test before my access arrangements application has been submitted or approved?

-What if I sit a test with extra time without approval?
+What if I sit a test with extra test time/rest breaks without approval?

 What if I take unapproved items with me to the test centre?